LevelCrush/service-account/readme.md

 ```

 There is a [tsconfig.lib.json](https://github.com/LevelCrush/levelcrush/blob/main/tsconfig.lib.json) at the root of the workspace that helps setup the required path for use in other typescript based projects.

+# Database Schema

+The schema for the database can be found here: [schema.sql](https://github.com/LevelCrush/levelcrush/blob/main/database/schema.sql).
+There is no additional data attached to this schema.sql of of course.

+# Docker

+During development, I found it easier to setup a Docker Compose setup to run a nginx reverse proxy/run the mysql database and pass in appropropriate server blocks.
+You will need to tweak them to run on your own machine but they should provide a good starting point.
+[Click here to view docker compose config](https://github.com/LevelCrush/levelcrush/tree/main/docke).